convox/docs/docs/scaling/scaling.md

 Manually scaling can be useful for scenarios such as:
 - **Adjusting to a new desired count after deployment**
-- **Pre-scaling a service in anticipation of a traffic spike** (e.g., a scheduled event, sale, or product launch)
+- **Pre-scaling a Service in anticipation of a traffic spike** (e.g., a scheduled event, sale, or product launch)

 If traffic sustains at the increased level, the autoscaler will continue scaling accordingly.
 However, if traffic subsides, the autoscaler will adjust back within the configured range.